programminghistorian/ph-submissions/en/drafts/originals/corpus-analysis-with-spacy.md

 To get the same type of dictionary for each text in the DataFrame, a function can be created to nest the above for loop.
 We can then apply the function to each doc object in the DataFrame.
 In this case (and above), we are interested in the simpler, "coarse-grained" parts of speech.
 ```
-# Create list to store each dictionary
 num_list = []

-# Define a function to get part of speech tags and counts and append them to a new dictionary
 def get_pos_tags(doc):
     dictionary = {}
     num_pos = doc.count_by(spacy.attrs.POS)